wp-plugins/free-google-fonts/readme.txt

 Stable tag: 2.0.4.1
 License: GPLv2

+Plugin is discontinued.
+I don't offer any support.
 This plugin which allows fast and easy add new Google Fonts to your website, modify your theme as you wish - create custom titles, comments etc.

 == Description ==